nick9lee/Abduls-beautiful-voice/README.md

 I thought he had more till i made this but what can ya do

-not 100% done, still needs abduls recordings, and i only have one song on it. functionality is complete... will probabaly be finished christmas 2020
+not 100% done, still needs abduls recordings, and i only have one song on it. functionality is complete... will he will prob record before christmas 2020 but otherwise its done